LAKELAND CAR ACCIDENT ATTORNEY

 How Does Insurance Work After a Car Accident?

-After a car accident, the insurance companies of both drivers will begin to investigate the crash.
+After a car accident, both drivers’ insurance companies will begin to investigate the crash.
 They will determine who was at fault and how much money each driver should pay for the damages.
-Therefore, it is important to speak with a lawyer if an insurance company contacts you after a car accident.
+Therefore, it is essential to speak with a lawyer if an insurance company contacts you after a car accident.

 What Should I Do if The Insurance Company Wants To Settle My Case?